ssprigge/openai-imessage-chatbot/README.md

 - Once `app.py` is run, the same chat will persist across different iMessage instances, until `app.py` is terminated.

 - Due to GPT-3's input token limit and the manner in which the app prompts GPT-3, a sufficiently long chat will exceed the token limit and the bot will stop responding.

+- App works best if users wait for a reponse before sending another message